 We are named after the McCowan’s sweet factory, which once stood opposite the Larbert East Parish Church, where the group rehearse.
-There’s no age limit and presently ages range from mid-forties to eighty four.
+There’s no age limit and presently ages range from mid-forties to eighty five.

 This photograph shows members of Sweet Harmony in front of two cast iron statues of highland cows, situated in the shopping precinct at Stenhousemuir, Falkirk.
 The Highland Cow sculpture (paid for with money Falkirk Council received from the Scottish Government’s Regeneration Fund with support from ASDA and McDonald Estates) was chosen as the finishing touch for the town square after local people voted for it in a public art consultation held at Larbert Library.
 It reflects the town’s industrial, social and cultural heritage.
 Stenhousemuir was once the focus of all the cattle drove roads of Scotland.
 The Highland Cow was the trademark of McCowans Toffee.